Zaphod's Guide to Safely Consuming PGGB Plus

 Licensing

-When you install PGGB for the first time and it does not find a valid license, it will run in trial mode.
-If you need to reinstall a license or you have upgraded your license, use the ‘I’ button next to ‘License’ to do so.
-Hardware-id is tied to the PC you run it on.
-The license is non-transferable.
-When your Hardware-id changes, you may request a new license.
+When you install PGGB for the first time and it does not find a valid license, it will run in trial mode for the first 30 days, then convert to Lite.
+Once you have obtained a license file, use the 'Activate' button to browse to the license file.
+Once the license is installed, it displays the duration and type of the license (either perpetual or with a time limit).
+Hardware-id is tied to the PC/Mac you run it on.
+The license is non-transferable to anyone other than you.
+When your Hardware-id changes, you may request for a new license.
+If you need to move PGGB to a different PC or Mac, you will need to first deactivate your current license, provide us with the deactivation code, then need to request a new license.
 PGGB is not for commercial use unless you have purchased a commercial license.
 There are three levels of license:

 License type Description Installs Validity Upgrades and support Cost

-Free trial Fully functional, processing stops after 5 tracks for 64 bits and stops after 2 tracks for 256 bits.
-You can restart app and process again Single PC/Mac 30 days 30 days Free
+Free trial Fully functional, processing stops after 2 tracks for 128 and 256 bit precision PCM output and for all DSD output.
+You can restart app and process again.
+PC/Mac Converts to Perpetual (Lite) after 30 days 30 days email support, through forums after that Free

 Personal: Perpetual (Max) Fully functional, for non commercial use.
-Enables up to 256 bit processing and supports conversion to DSD rates up to DSD1024 with no limitations.
-Single PC/Mac Perpetual 1 year email support.
+Enables up to 256 bit processing for PCM output and supports conversion to DSD rates up to DSD1024 with no limitations.
+Single PC/Mac Perpetual 1 year email support, then through the forums.
 Free upgrades for at least 1 year** $1050*

 Personal: Upgrade to (Max) Fully functional, for non commercial use.
 Upgrade Perpetual (Plus) licenses to perpetual (Max).
-Enables up to 256 bit processing and supports conversion to DSD rates up to DSD1024 with no limitations.
-Single PC/Mac Perpetual 1 year email support.
+Enables up to 256 bit processing for PCM output and supports conversion to DSD rates up to DSD1024 with no limitations.
+Single PC/Mac Perpetual 1 year email support, then through the forums.
 Free upgrades for at least 1 year** $700*

 Commercial Fully functional, advanced settings, for both personal and commercial use Multiple users/PCs/Macs Perpetual Contact Us Contact Us